Selective Factor Extraction in High Dimensions: Applications

-\emph{Paper quality data.} This is the first of the two datasets in \cite{Aldrin96}, collected from Norwegian paper industry.
-The production of paper depends on a huge number of variables, and the data were obtained by varying three control variables $x_1$, $x_2$, $x_3$ coded as $1$ (high level), $0$, and $-1$ (low level).
-There are $15$ design points for $(x_1, x_2, x_3)$, and at each point the paper quality was measured twice, except once at $(0, 1, 1)$, resulting in $29$ observations.
-13 measures were used to evaluate paper quality.
-A full quadratic model was recommended by Aldrin, with $9$ predictors and $13$ responses in total.
+\cite{Aldrin96} described two paper datasets collected from Norwegian paper industry.
+We focus on the first dataset.
+The production of paper depends on a huge number of predictors.
+The data were obtained by varying three control variables $x_1$, $x_2$, $x_3$ that are coded as $1$, $0$, and $-1$.
+There are $15$ design points for $(x_1, x_2, x_3)$.
+At each point the paper quality was measured twice, except once at design point $(0, 1, 1)$, which results in $29$ observations.
+The response variables are the 13 measures used to evaluate paper quality.

-Previous analyses by \cite{Aldrin96} and \cite{izenbook} suggest that the model is factor driven.
-RRR can be used for {supervised} factor extraction to obtain explanatory score variables for paper quality assessment.
-But all the raw predictors must be kept.
-In comparison, SEL-RRR has the ability to identify relevant predictors in reduced rank modeling, and leads to selectable factor extraction.
-We split the whole dataset into a training subset ($60\%$) and a test subset ($40\%$) for $100$ times and compared the two methods (both tuned by SF-PIC).
-According to the median statistics, RRR and SEL-RRR showed comparable test errors, $167$ and $168$, respectively, and both yielded two factors.
-However, SEL-RRR achieved this with only $5$ predictors, about half of the model size of RRR.
+The first model we considered is a full quadratic model recommended by Aldrin, with $9$ predictors and $13$ responses in total.
+Previous analysis suggests that the model is factor driven.
+Reduced rank regression can be used to construct explanatory score variables for paper quality assessment \citep{Aldrin96,izenbook}, but has to keep all predictors in the final model.
+Our proposed approach has the ability of identifying a small set of predictors for selective factor extraction.
+We split the whole dataset at random, with 60\% for training and $40\%$ for test, and repeat the process for $100$ times to compare the performance of the two methods.
+All parameters were tuned by the scale-free predictive information criterion.
+Based on the median statistics, both reduced rank regression and selective reduced rank regression gave two factors, and showed comparable test errors, $167$ and $168$, respectively.
+The difference is that selective reduced rank regression achieved this with only $5$ predictors, about half of the model size of reduced rank regression.